-Surprising downland tranquility in sharp contrast to the busy motorway and rail infrastructure overlooked by the path.
+Surprising downland tranquillity in sharp contrast to the busy motorway and rail infrastructure overlooked by the path.
 Splendid views over The Weald to the South Downs and peaceful woodland paths make for very pleasant easy going walking.
 The path is shared with cyclists and horseriders, but during the week it will be quiet and peaceful.
-Lovely villages are frequently encountered as you pick your way through the busier towns of of South East England, leading into the port of Dover.
+Lovely villages are frequently encountered as you pick your way through the busier towns of South East England, leading into the port of Dover.
 The path follows an ancient route known as The Pilgrims Way, which optionally, leads you through the historic City of Canterbury.

 Time of year

 The route can be walked at any time of year, perhaps avoiding the summer holiday period.
 If you can, avoid weekends, when the cyclists and horse riders come out to play.
-Be wary of fast moving cyclists, particularly on downhill tracks.
+Be wary of fast-moving cyclists, particularly on downhill tracks.
 Keep your ears open.
 Muddy sections are not as common as for other National Trails.

 I completed the walk in late July 2014 in 5 days, counting the travel days as half days.

 Length of walk